ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/conditions/IsBatteryLow.rst

 IsBatteryLow
 ============

-Checks if battery is low by subscribing to a battery status topic and checking if battery percentage is below a specified minimum value.
+Checks if battery is low by subscribing to a ``sensor_msgs/BatteryState`` topic and checking if battery percentage is below a specified minimum value.
 Returns SUCCESS when battery percentage is lower than the specified value, FAILURE otherwise.

 Example